corsfix/docs/src/content/docs/dashboard/secrets.md

 description: Learn more about managing your secrets in Corsfix dashboard.
 ---

 Before using secrets variables, you need to add your secrets in the dashboard.
 This guide will help you understand how to set up and manage your secrets.
-This feature is available to users on Lite, Plus, and Pro plans.

 ## Adding a Secret